Pogadog/anomalizer/README.md

 docker run -p 8056:8056 -it ghcr.io/pogadog/anomalizer-multi:latest --mini-prom --load-test
 ```

-To point to a real prometheus on localhost:9090 just omit the --mini-prom argument.
+To point to a real prometheus on localhost:9090 just omit the --mini-prom argument, and set `-e PROMETHEUS=host.docker.internal:9090`

 The Anomalizer UI serves on port `8056`.
 There are various REST
 endpoints, some of which are used by the Anomalizer UI.
 It connects to Prometheus